B.C. to begin offering free at-home COVID-19 rapid tests for residents 70 and older

 Henry said she expected the availability of tests would be expanded to people of all ages over that time period, as long as the tests arrive as scheduled.

+"We know there will be a lot of people who want them now, and as we get more and more available, they’ll be available to everybody, but we want to make sure it’s easy for those who are most at risk to get them first," Henry said.

 She stressed that no one experiencing symptoms right now should be going into a pharmacy to get their tests.
-Other avenues for getting tested with a PCR test exist for those with symptoms who qualify for a test.
+Other avenues for getting tested with a PCR test exist for those with symptoms who qualify.

-People without symptoms should pick up their rapid tests when they're eligible so that they have another tool for managing any symptoms they experience in the future, Henry said.
+"These are for people to have at home to use when they need to make a decision about what to do when they have symptoms in the future," Henry said.

 The tests will be packaged for at-home use, and residents will need to show their BC Services Card at the pharmacy to get their tests.